Enrique1987/Enrique1987/README.md

 ---

-I'm a Machine Learning Engineer specialized in Forecasting and Time Series.
-Keep learning cause "The only constant is change".
+I'm a Machine Learning Engineer specialized in classification problems and Time Series.

 Three of my favorite things are: Python, Data and Machine Learning.

 Technologies in which I specialise :

 - Python
 - Machine Learning
-- Deep Reinforcement Learning
-- ETL
-- T-SQL
+- Neuronal Networks
+- Big Data - Spark
-- NoSQL
+- T-SQL/NoSQL/ETL

 My Github is the Repository of the books taht I m current reading as well as my Personal Projects.

+#### current philosophy:
+ - To know something about everything, and to know everything about something.
+ - Talk is cheap, show me the code
+ - 80/20
+ - Think big, start small, move fast.
+ - Be a good person

 ---